I have always had an issue finding casual shoes that I can use for running errands, traveling and going out without looking like a total goof.

 Here’s where I have to be a bit honest, because I have flat feet and my right foot is ‘more flat’ than my left.

 In wearing the Allbirds Tree Runners, I definitely felt a strain on my flat feet while walking around during travel.
 I had packed the Allbirds Tree Runners as a choice of a walking shoe for travel, but after a day out in Dublin, my feet were sore.
+What I mentioned above, though, was that I had sized wrong as well.
+I should’ve been wearing a size 7.

 I think what I could have done was acknowledge that Allbirds shoe insoles are very flat and rather thin, so supportive arch inserts would’ve done the trick.